highrollerBTC/SR-ROS/README.md

 **Perpetual Demand + Rock DeFi Ecosystem.**

-**Current Phase: Contracts designed, built and launchable (mainnet testing/dev phase).
-Currently testing.**

-_**Release date for the ROCK community: TBD.
-Currently finalizing tests, and i'll be updating the code on Github accordingly.**_
+**Current Phase: Mainnet Launch Incoming**

 _**If you follow the GitHub or Twitter you'll be informed on when ROCK's apps are ready for use!**_

 See Community Guides for more on how to use contract for yourself.
-Remember to modify your contracts and test them on testnet first!
+(Coming Soon) Remember to modify your contracts and test them on testnet first!
 It's important you test, test and test some more.
 AKA Test on testnet.
 Test on mainnet at your own risk.
 Currently working around LiSTX and fixing minor bugs, but mainnet is coming.